lerouxguillaume/zf-oauth2-doctrine/README.md

-OAuth2 Doctrine ORM Adapter for Apigility
+OAuth2 Doctrine ORM Adapter for Apigility/Laminas API Tools
 =========================================

 > This is a Fork of https://github.com/API-Skeletons/zf-oauth2-doctrine